Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 This means that an element's **light DOM children** may be initialized **before or after** the parent element, and an element's **siblings may become `ready` in any order**.

-For accessing sibling elements when an element initializes you can call `async` from inside the `attached` callback:
+For accessing sibling elements when an element initializes, you can call `async` from inside the `attached` callback:

     attached: function() {